 - Prison Narratives from Boethius to Zana.
 Edited by Philip Edward Phillips.
-New York: Palgrave, forthcoming in July 2014.
+New York: Palgrave MacMillan, July 2014.

 - A Companion to Boethius in the Middle Ages.
 Edited with Noel Harold Kaylor, Jr. Brill's Companions to the Christian Tradition

 30, Leiden and Boston: Brill Academic Publishers, 2012.

 - The Consolation of Queen Elizabeth I: The Queen's Translation of Boethius's De Consolatione Philosophiae (Public Record Office Manuscript SP 12/289.
 Edited with

 Noel Harold Kaylor, Jr. Medieval and Renaissance Texts and Studies 366.
 Tempe, Arizona:

 - New Directions in Boethian Studies.
 Edited with Noel Harold Kaylor, Jr. Studies in Medieval Culture 45.
 Kalamazoo, Michigan: